| Site Type: Long Term/National Priorities List (NPL) |

-The Nuclear Metals, Inc. (NMI) site, also known as the Starmet Corporation, is located on a 46.4-acre parcel located at 2229 Main Street in Concord, Middlesex County, Massachusetts.
+The Nuclear Metals, Inc. (NMI) property is located on a 46.4-acre parcel located at 2229 Main Street in Concord, Middlesex County, Massachusetts.
 The facility includes five interconnected buildings, a paved parking area, a sphagnum bog, a cooling water recharge pond, and a holding basin.
 The topography of the property slopes down to the north.
 The property is bordered to the north by Main Street, commercial and residential properties, and the Assabet River; to the east by woodland and residential properties; to the west by woodland and commercial/industrial properties; and to the south by woodland and residential properties.

 In 1958, NMI began operating a manufacturing facility on previously undeveloped land.
-Nuclear Metals, Inc. produced depleted uranium products, primarily as penetrators for armor piercing ammunition.
+Nuclear Metals, Inc. produced depleted uranium (DU) products, primarily as penetrators for armor piercing ammunition.
 They also manufactured metal powders for medical applications, photocopiers, and speciality metal products, such as beryllium tubing used in the aerospace industry.
 From 1958 to 1985, NMI discharged wastes to an unlined holding basin.
 Cast depleted uranium ingots or billets were jacketed in copper, which were heated and extruded into long rod stock.
 The extruded depleted uranium rod had a resulting thin layer of copper coating, which was removed in a nitric acid pickling operation.
 During the pickling process, "small quantities" of copper and uranium were dissolved in the nitric acid.
 The spent nitric acid solution was collected, neutralized with a lime slurry, and then discharged to the unlined, in-ground holding basin.
-Small quantities of other speciality metal products including steel jacketed beryllium, stainless steel, and titanium alloys were also pickled at various times with several different acids (nitric, hydrofluoric, and sulfuric), and discharged to the holding basin.
 The discharge to the holding basin ceased in 1985 when NMI began using an acid closed-loop recycling process.

 Threats and Contaminants

-In 1998, Nuclear Metals, Inc. conducted a voluntary partial cleanup of contaminated soils under The Massachusetts Department of Environmental Protection (MADEP) oversight.
+- In 1998, Nuclear Metals, Inc. conducted a voluntary partial cleanup of contaminated soils under The Massachusetts Department of Environmental Protection (MADEP) oversight.
 The partial cleanup consisted of excavation and transportation off site of approximately 8,000 cubic yards of soil contaminated with depleted uranium and copper.
-The cleanup halted in late 1998 when Nuclear Metals determined that the cleanup level set by MADEP could not be met without excavating significantly more material.
-The Site has since been listed on the National Priorities List; two time-critical removal actions and a MassDEP response action have been conducted at the site since that time.
-Further evaluation of remaining contamination at the site is being addressed under EPA authority.
+The cleanup halted in late 1998 when Nuclear Metals determined that the cleanup level set by MADEP could not be met without excavating significantly more material;

 Response Action Status